-CDC finds three-fourths of people in Massachusetts COVID-19 outbreak were vaccinated
+Mass.
+COVID-19 outbreak mostly infected the vaccinated, CDC finds; few needed hospitalization

 “Everyone was looking forward to a fun vaccinated summer.
 Unfortunately, with the delta variant, we are having to recalibrate what we can do and still keep people safe.
 This outbreak happened despite highly effective vaccines,” Dean wrote in an email.

 The internal CDC document obtained by The Post and published Thursday states that the delta variant is as transmissible as chickenpox and likely to cause more severe infections.
-That document also shows the CDC believes it needs to revamp its public communications strategy to stress the importance of vaccinations as the best way to crush the pandemic while acknowledging that breakthrough infections are more common than top health officials have previously indicated.
+That document also shows the CDC believes it needs to revamp its public communications strategy to stress the importance of vaccinations as the best way to crush the pandemic while acknowledging that breakthrough infections are more common than top health officials have indicated.

-Provincetown is famous for its party scene and is at the tip of Cape Cod in a festive July 4 environment that could have, and did, prove ideal for explosive spread of the more contagious delta variant.

-The outbreak has all the hallmarks of a superspreader event, with infected people reporting to public health officials that they gathered in “densely packed indoor and outdoor events that included bars, restaurants, guest houses and rental homes.”
-The full outbreak, which began July 4, is close to 900 cases, but the analysis included only a subset of 469 cases.
+The Provincetown outbreak has all the hallmarks of a superspreader event, with infected people reporting to public health officials that they gathered in “densely packed indoor and outdoor events that included bars, restaurants, guest houses and rental homes.”
+The full outbreak, which began over the July 4 holiday weekend, is close to 900 cases, but the analysis included only a subset of 469 cases.

 About three-quarters of infections occurred in people who were fully vaccinated, and that group had received vaccines from Pfizer-BioNTech, Moderna and Johnson & Johnson.